Category Archives: Greg Laurie

 Today’s devotional is an excerpt from Every Day with Jesus by Greg Laurie, 2013

-Greg Laurie – When Trouble Comes
+Greg Laurie – Heavenly Dispatches

 greglaurie